developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/api/setconfig/index.md

 #### PARAM_LIST BUNDLE
 The `PARAM_LIST` bundle is configured by specifying the parameter name and values from the respective `PLUGIN_NAME` parameter tables below.
 Applies to parameters matching the `PLUGIN_NAME` specified in `PLUGIN_CONFIG` bundle:

 * **BARCODE –** accepts values from the [Scanner Input Parameters](#scannerinputparameters) table below; specify decoder and other input settings as `EXTRA_DATA` in the `PARAM_LIST` nested bundle.
+It is required to specify which scanner the configurations apply to either by using `scanner_selection` set to auto, `scanner_selection_by_identifier` or `configure_all_scanners`
  * `scanner_selection_by_identifier` [string]- accepts a value from the list of [Scanner Identifiers](#scanneridentifiers) below.
  * `configure_all_scanners` [string]- true/false
  <br>

- If set to “true”, the parameter `scanner_selection_by_identifier` is ignored and the configuration is saved as a Global Scanner Configuration.
+ <p>If set to “true”, the parameter <font color="red"><i>scanner_selection_by_identifier</i></font> is ignored and the configuration is saved as a Global Scanner Configuration.
 If there is any previous configuration for any individual scanners, they will be replaced with the new global configuration. <br>
  If set to "false", the configuration will be saved for the individual selected scanner only.
-In the event the scanner selection is set to “Auto”, the current default scanner configuration is updated.
+In the event the scanner selection is set to “Auto”, the current default scanner configuration is updated.</p>

 * **MSR -** Accepts values from the [MSR Input Parameters](#msrinputparameters) table below.
 * **RFID -** Accepts values from the [RFID Input Parameters](#rfidinputparameters) table below.